-In the diamond industry, the round cut diamond is one the type of diamond that gets sold the most.
-Yet, diamond cuts as princess cut, cushion cut or emeralds cut are making its way in popularity.
-Go out of your comfort zone and get to know more sparkling types of diamonds that will make you fall in love.
+In the diamond industry, a round-cut diamond is known as the most popular diamond shape.
+Yet, some other diamond cuts — like princess cut, cushion cut, or emerald cut — are making their way in popularity too.
+So, if you're a traditional diamond lover, go out of your comfort zone!
+With this guide, we encourage you to get to know more sparkling types of diamonds to fall in love with.

-The types of diamonds by names of diamonds
+The types of diamonds ranged by their names

 The most popular diamond names in the industry are:

 - The Asscher cut diamonds

 - The marquise cut diamonds

 - The emerald cut diamonds

 In addition to these popular ones, many diamond names are still to be discovered.
 Among them, there are the baguette cut diamond, square cut diamond, tapered cut diamond, and rose cut diamond.

 The types of diamonds ranged by the popular diamond colors